okmanideep/blog/posts/2025-04-21-its-c-plus-at-best.md

 > Happiness is reality minus expectations
 > — Tom Magliozzi, *former co-host of Car Talk*

 Software tools, historically, have been extremely good at being reliable.
 Their deterministic nature has helped set appropriate expectations for the people using them.
-AI is not that. **Viewing AI as a fast, always available intern, whose output is C+ at best** helps me set set reasonable expectations.
+AI is not that. **Viewing AI as a fast, always available intern, whose output is C+ at best**, helps me set reasonable expectations.
 Expectations that keep me cautious while not becoming frustrated when it gets things wrong.

 > He who knows not, and knows not that he knows not is a fool...

 I could be an expert in my domain.
-But it's not uncommon for me to hit a wall in my day-to-day work.
+But there is a lot of day-to-day work where I could use some help.
 Modern software development (or many modern jobs, for that matter) requires us to understand, interact with and contribute in many adjacent domains.
 Now, I have an intern who is likely better than me in those domains—who can help me eliminate, or at least better understand, a few dependencies.
-It's still *C+ at best* but many times, that's good enough.
+It's still *C+ at best*, but many times, that's good enough.

 > If you want to build a great company, you have to surround yourself with A players
 > — Steve Jobs